-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped today for the 19th consecutive day and 29th time in the last 30 days, decreasing a half-cent to $3.15.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped eight-tenths of a cent for the second consecutive day today, to $3.516 -- its lowest amount since March 22, 2019.

 Photo: Getty Images